thinktecture/Thinktecture.Blazor/src/Thinktecture.Blazor.WebShare/README.md

 }
 ```

-Please note that `ShareAsnyc()` may throw an exception for the aforementioned reasons.
+Please note that `ShareAsync()` may throw an exception for the aforementioned reasons.

 ## Related articles